GSA/ficam-management/_pm-playbook/01_program-govern.md

 The bureau/component interdisciplinary team provides ICAM-related recommendations to the department‘s ESC to help drive the success of the ICAM program.
 These teams are usually comprised of ICAM-related program managers and Information Technology experts who play an important role in creating a bottom up approach for driving successful ICAM capability implementation.
 These groups provide the ESC with:

 * Risk strategies and mitigation by providing insight and business context into the feasibility of implementation
-* Insights and lessons learned on the impact that certain decisions may have on program executors
+* Insights and lessons learned based on the impact that certain decisions may have on program executors
 * Enhanced communication and cohesion to achieve buy-in across the enterprise

 ### Authorities to Consider

-Agencies can leverage the following authorities when establishing ICAM governance and designating roles and responsibilities across an agency enterprise.
+Agencies can leverage existing authorities to establish organizational-level ICAM governance and define roles and responsibilities across the enterprise.

 #### Executive Order (EO) 13800 – Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure: